+Most protein shakes contain a few carbohydrates, which is normal and in most cases a good thing.
+Let me explain why.
 Carbohydrates (carbs) and proteins are two of three main types of macronutrients in food.
 Most foods contain both in different amounts.
 Some foods, like rice and wheat, are naturally high in carbs and low in protein.
 Others, like eggs and legumes, are high in protein and low in carbs.
 The latter are used to make protein supplements, which makes sense because protein supplements are supposed to help you boost their protein intake, not your carbohydrate intake.
 Most protein supplement manufacturers do not simply use dietary proteins to make their products, however.
 They actually process the proteins to remove the carbohydrates, fats, and other nutrients.
-What is left is something called a protein concentrate or isolate.* For someone looking to boost his or her protein intake, this sounds like a good thing.
+What is left is something called a protein concentrate or isolate.
+For someone looking to boost his or her protein intake, this sounds like a good thing.
 For someone looking to eat natural food, however, it does not.

 Before I get into why food additives are bad for your gut, I need to explain the difference between ready-to-drink protein shakes and protein shakes made with protein powder.
 Ready-to-drink protein shakes, as the name implies, can be consumed with zero preparation.
-In order to make a protein shake with protein powder, you have to mix the powder with milk or water.
+In order to make low carb protein shakes with protein powder, you have to mix the powder with milk or water.
 This requires a blender or a shaker bottle, and a little extra time and effort.
 Some people prefer ready-to-drink protein shakes because they are more convenient, but if they knew what they were drinking, they would probably vomit.

-Again, most protein supplements are full of food additives.
+One of the reasons why we make the best low carb protein shake is that we do not use food additives.
+Most protein supplements, on the other hand, are full of food additives.
 Although not necessarily bad for you in small quantities, additives can add up quickly (especially if you drink a protein shake every day) and cause gastrointestinal (GI) side effects like bloating, constipation, diarrhea, gas, and stomach pain.
-This is because food additives are, generally speaking, hard to digest.
-They sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
+This is because food additives are hard to digest, and sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
 As they eat, these bacteria produce gas, which causes bloating and stomach pain.
-Gas also slows colonic transit (the amount of time it takes food to travel through the colon) and can lead to constipation.
+Gas also slows colonic transit (the amount of time it takes food to travel through the colon), and can lead to constipation.
 In the long term, food additives can disrupt regulatory pathways in the intestine, which can result in the development of inflammatory bowel disease (IBD) and systemic inflammatory disorders.

-Artificial sweeteners are among the most harmful additives in the long term as they alter the composition of your gut microbiota (the collection of microorganisms that help you digest food).
+When buying protein powder to make a breakfast protein shake, one ingredient to avoid in particular is artificial sweeteners.
+Artificial sweeteners are among the most harmful food additives in the long term as they alter the composition of your gut microbiota (the collection of microorganisms that help you digest food).
 This can lead to serious, chronic GI problems, widespread inflammation, and permanent damage to the gut microbiome.
-Some sweeteners, especially sugar alcohols like xylitol, are also poorly absorbed by the gut (meaning they feed those hungry gut bacteria) and cause diarrhea because they draw water into your intestine.
+Some sweeteners, especially sugar alcohols like xylitol, are also poorly absorbed by the gut (meaning they feed those hungry gut bacteria), and cause diarrhea because they draw water into your intestine.
 Now you finally have something to blame for those post-protein shake trips to the bathroom!

 Here is a list of the most common food additives in protein supplements:

-acacia gum, acesulfame potassium, artificial flavors, aspartame, carob bean gum, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol
+acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol

 Protein Matrix Comprised of (Whey Protein Concentrate, Whey Protein Isolate, Calcium Caseinate, Micellar Casein, Milk Protein Isolate, Egg Albumen, Glutamine Peptides), Polydextrose, Sunflower Creamer (Sunflower Oil, Corn Syrup Solids, Sodium Caseinate, Mono- and Diglycerides, Dipotassium Phosphate, Tricalcium Phosphate, Soy Lecithin, Tocopherols), Natural and Artificial Flavor, MCT Powder (Medium Chain Triglycerides, Nonfat Dry Milk, Disodium Phosphate, Silicon Dioxide), Lecithin, Cellulose Gum, Salt, Yellow 5, Sucralose, Acesulfame Potassium, Papain, Bromelain.

-*This is the actual ingredient list of one of the best-selling protein powders in the United States.
+*This is the actual ingredient list of one of the best-selling protein supplements in the United States.

-Dairy-based proteins like whey and casein, which are byproducts of cheese and yogurt production, are known to cause digestive issues, especially for people with lactose intolerance and irritable bowel syndrome (IBS).
+Another reason why we make the best low carb protein shakes is that we do not use dairy-based proteins.
+Many protein supplements are made with whey and casein, which are byproducts of cheese and yogurt production, and known to cause digestive issues, especially for people with lactose intolerance and irritable bowel syndrome (IBS).
 Over one in three Americans are lactose intolerant, and the prevalence of IBS is somewhere between 10 and 15 percent in the United States.
 It follows that you may be lactose intolerant or have IBS and not even know it.
 Irritable bowel syndrome (IBS) is a poorly understood condition, and it is unclear why dairy triggers symptoms.
 Lactose intolerance, on the other hand, is clearly understood.
 People with lactose intolerance are unable to fully digest lactose, the sugar in dairy.
-As you just learned, partially digested food feeds the bacteria in your gut, which produce gas.
+As you just learned, partially digested food feeds the bacteria in your gut, which produce gas and cause stomach pain.